-Now are you actually making healthy compromises in your relationship or are you starting to sacrifice yourself?
+Now, are you actually making healthy compromises in your relationship or are you starting to sacrifice yourself?
 Is compromising only to please your partner a good thing?
 Are you happy or are you beginning to feel resentful?

 In contrast, unhealthy compromise is often one-sided.
 Unhealthy compromise mostly means that one person is doing the heavy lifting, giving up things that are important to them or adjusting their values over and over again.

 Typically, a compromise arises because there is an individual problem to be solved.
 Healthy compromises keep the couple focused on problem-solving in an effective, healthy way.
-And the mutual goal is accomplished by their team work.
+And the mutual goal is accomplished through teamwork.

-In contrast, people who are asked to make a sacrifice one after another can get resentful, with good reason, It can quickly lead to one partner feeling like they aren't being heard and also like their needs aren't getting met.
-If you are starting to feel really resentful about all the things you are being asked to give up, sooner or later, you will start resenting the person who continues to ask you to do those things-your partner.
-It is very rare that total sacrifice is necessary for a relationship to work.
+In contrast, people who are asked to make a sacrifice one after another can get resentful, with good reason.
+It can quickly lead to one partner feeling like they aren't being heard and also like their needs aren't getting met.
+If you are starting to feel really resentful about all the things you are being asked to give up, sooner or later, you will start resenting the person who continues to ask you to do those things.
+Total sacrifice is rarely necessary for a relationship to work.

 If you are in a relationship in which you feel like you are sacrificing all the time or sacrificing too much, you and your partner need healthy discussions and figuring out how the two of you can tackle problems together and how you can get back to a healthy place.

-A healthy compromise is when change helps you to become more of your authentic best self for both yourself and your partner.
-Both of you choose to experience the short lived discomfort of change in return for the greater future gain of personal growth for each other, leading to a happier relationship and individual happiness.
+A healthy compromise is when change helps you to become more of your authentic self for both yourself and your partner.
+Both of you choose to experience the short-lived discomfort of change in return for the greater future gain of personal growth for each other, leading to a happier relationship and individual happiness.

 It should be acknowledged that healthy compromises can be hard, too.
-Even a healthy compromise is any change to your habits or lifestyle that temporarily sets you back in order to mature and catapult you forward as a person.
-And yet, if they are good healthy compromises, they help you and your partner grow together as a team.
-A healthy compromise shows that you have a common goal in mind: a healthy partnership, rather than your own singular happiness at heart.
+Even in a healthy compromise, you may perceive these changes as a setback, but it is only temporarily in order to mature and catapult you forward as a person.
+And yet, if they are good and healthy compromises, they help you and your partner grow together as a team.
+A healthy compromise shows that you have a common goal in mind: a healthy partnership, rather than just prioritizing your own desires.